bioinfo-ibms-pumc/SMART/README.md

 ```
 python Main.py
 ```
-2. Type the m/z values from the left input text(such as 185.9934), and then set up all the parameters in the middle.
-Just click the 'Predict' button.
-Results will be shown in the right table (DB: H:HMDB, E:chEMBL, P:PubChem).
+2. Type m/z values in the left input text(such as 185.9934), and then set up all the parameters in the middle.
+Click the 'Predict' button and results will be shown in the right table (DB: H:HMDB, E:chEMBL, P:PubChem).
 ![image](https://github.com/bioinfo-ibms-pumc/SMART/blob/main/interface.gif)

 ## Assign formula with command line